nomemory/andreinc-site/_posts/2024-11-18-a-function-to-approximate-raising-small-numbers-to-small-irrational-powers.md

 ## Final thoughts

-* The monster function is impractical, especially after the discovery of the transistor and the logic gates.
+* The monster function is impractical, especially after the discovery of the transistor and the logiccd  gates.
 Even so, the article's true purpose was to find a goofy pretext to try Padé  Approximations by myself.

 * I was considering applying the same concept that Padé used with polynomials to Fourier series.
 While others have attempted this, the results aren't as remarkable.
 For instance, an expression like $$S_N(x)=a_{0}+\sum_{n=1}{N}(a_n\cos(nx)+b_n\sin(nx))$$ is certainly polynomial-like enough to be represented as a rational function.Doing this seems to reduce the Gibbs phenomenon near discontinuities.
 However, the main drawback is that Padé approximations are not periodic in nature.